Quick Facts about Odum's Labs

-Odum Library has over 200 computers available for use by VSU students, staff and faculty. iMacs are available in the Media Center along with other specialized software.
-For a complete list of computer labs available on campus, visit the Campus Computer Labs/Classrooms page.
+Odum Library has over 200 computers available for use by VSU students, staff and faculty. iMacs are available in the New Media Center along with other specialized software.

 Odum Library computers are operated in compliance with campus IT regulations.
 As with the rest of VSU, Odum Library computer access is controlled via Single Sign On login (this is your MyVSU username and password).
 Each VSU Student, Staff, and Faculty member has an account, and must comply with all VSU Information Resources Acceptable Use Policy.

-Anyone without an Active Directory account will need to use the designated public machines, which are located on the 2nd Floor, behind the Reference Desk.
+Anyone without a Single Sign On account will need to use the designated public computers, which are located on the 2nd Floor, behind the Reference Desk.
 There are two workstations available to the public.
-(Library Hours)

 The computers in Odum Library contain the following software packages: